Republished: March 11, 2015

 Richard "Dick" Greyson shoves his phone back into his suit jacket's pocket after checking the time.
 Wayne Industries was hosting a party for all of its investors and the company's namesake, Bruce Wayne, and his young ward had to be seen.

 The large hall was filled to the brim with investors, big names, CEOs, and reporters.
 Every channel and magazine in Gotham had someone in the hall covering the event and looking for something for their headlines.
 All eyes were on the hosts of the party.

 Dick had spent the majority of the night at Bruce's side answering questions and playing the role of heir but as the night drew longer he was able to escape more and more.
 At the moment he was standing out on the balcony lost in thought, the music dulling over the city, the air brisk.
 It was growing late and people were starting to depart making the balcony empty except for Dick and an older couple that stood by the doors.

 He was thinking about his friend, Wally.
-They were growing closer now that they saw each other more and more thanks to Young Justice.
-Dick knew before the team that he could trust the redhead with his life and had wanted to tell his best friend his real name.
-The issue wasn't really an issue in their friendship as Wally had quickly stopped pushing for the information when he had decided they knew each other well enough to know him.
+They were growing closer now that they saw each other more and more thanks to their team, Young Justice.
+Dick knew before the team that he could trust the redhead with his life and had wanted to tell his best friend his real name even back then.
+The issue wasn't really an issue in their friendship as Wally had quickly stopped pushing for the information when he had decided they knew each other well enough to know him without his name.